 Children’s laughter echoes through the small room.
 Amma is heating a large pot filled to the brim with oil over an open fire.
 Her youngest daughter Khushi, still a toddler of one and a half years who only recently learned to walk, rages around her mother with her siblings.
 The flames of the open fireplace in the middle of the room cast only a weak light on the sooty walls.
 The house consists solely of this room, here the family cooks, eats, sits together and sleeps at night.
 Amma sifts the coarsely ground flour.
 The oil is finally boiling.
 The mother kneads the dough.
 It works quickly, every move is perfect.
 She hears the cheers and laughter of her children, who play loud catch behind her, but does not notice that they are getting too close to the fire.
-The accident happens in a split second: Khushi receives an unintentional push and can no longer stand on his feet.
-She crashes unchecked against the inadequately secured vessel above the flames and causes it to tip over.
+In a fraction of a second, the accident happens: Khushi receives an unintended push and is no longer able to stay on her feet.
+She falls unimpeded against the inadequately secured vessel over the flames, causing it to tip over.
 Amma has to watch helplessly as boiling oil pours over her little girl in a gush.
 Khushi screams in excruciating pain and eventually loses consciousness.
 Your entire upper body, arm, neck and shoulder will be burned from the lower lip down.
 A living nightmare.

 There is no medical help nearby at this time.
 Amma is desperate, she cannot help her little daughter.
 She treats the burned body with homemade herbal dressings, nothing more.
 It takes many months for khushi to recover a little.

 Shortly afterwards, fate strikes again: Khushi’s father falls dead.
 Amma is penniless and alone with 4 children.
 Life has scarred her: at 40, she looks like a 60-year-old woman.
 She is tired, worn out, disaffected.
 There is no perspective or hope for the family.